Coastal Zone Management Act

 Article 4

-The coastal patrol agency shall be responsible for enforcing, collecting evidence and bringing violators of illegal conduct in offshore area specified by this Act.
-The competent authority shall utilize necessary facilities or measures to carry out related affairs.
+The coastal patrol agency shall be responsible for enforcing, collecting evidence and transferring violators of illegal conduct in offshore area specified by this Act.
+The competent authority shall still utilize necessary facilities or measures to carry out related affairs on its own initiative.

-The competent authority and coastal patrol agency may request assistance from the competent authority of military, customs, port, irrigation, environmental protection, ecological conservation, fishery or other industries to carry out matters in the preceding paragraph and in this Act.
+The competent authority and coastal patrol agency may request assistance from the competent authority of military, customs, port, irrigation, environmental protection, ecological conservation, fishery or other industry competent authorities to carry out matters in the preceding paragraph and in this Act.

 Article 5